SaaShup/paashup-cli/README.md

 ## License

 `paashup-cli` is released under the BSD 3-Clause License.
-See `LICENSE` for more information.
+See the `LICENSE` file for more information.

 ---